Shirley Winters: Murders

-This prompted police to exhume Winters' son, Ronald Winters III, who died on November 21, 1980 in Otisco, New York, of supposed Sudden Infant Death Syndrome.
+This prompted police to exhume Winters' son, Ronald Winters III, who died on November 21, 1980, in Otisco, New York, of supposed sudden infant death syndrome.
 Based on their findings, police charged Winters with second-degree murder on March 28, 2007.

 On April 21, 2008, Winters pleaded guilty to manslaughter for drowning Rivers.
 Under the terms of the plea agreement, she also agreed to plead guilty in Onondaga County Court to first-degree manslaughter for smothering Winters.
 She was sentenced to 20 years for Rivers, and 8 to 25 years for Winters, to be served concurrently, with parole eligibility after 17 years.
-She is imprisoned at Bedford Hills Correctional Facility By pleading guilty, she avoided possible second degree murder convictions and multiple life sentences, as well as prosecution for the 1979 murders of Colleen and John Winters.
+She was imprisoned at Bedford Hills Correctional Facility By pleading guilty, she avoided possible second degree murder convictions and multiple life sentences, as well as prosecution for the 1979 murders of Colleen and John Winters.
+In May 2024, Winters was released from prison and sent to a psychiatric facility.

 In media

 Winters and her many crimes were featured on episode 8, "A Trail Of Ashes & Bodies in Otisco, New York," of the podcast Small Town Murder.

 A book that closely resembles the case and investigation into Winters was published under the title Teflon Shelly, written by Ron Ryan, Fire Investigator of the Onondaga County Department of Emergency Management and Chief of the Volunteer Fire Department, who worked on the case.